-- a. the condensed financial statements, which have been prepared in accordance with International Accounting Standard ("IAS") 34 'Interim Financial Reporting' give a true and fair view of the assets, liabilities, financial position and result of the Company; and - b. the interim management report includes a fair review of the important events that have occurred during the period and their impact on the condensed financial statements and provides a description of the principal risks and uncertainties for the remaining six months of the financial year.
+- a. the condensed financial statements, which have been prepared in accordance with IFRS Accounting Standards ("IAS") 34 'Interim Financial Reporting' as issued by the International Accounting Standards Board ("IASB") give a true and fair view of the assets, liabilities, financial position and result of the Company; and - b. the interim management report includes a fair review of the important events that have occurred during the period and their impact on the condensed financial statements and provides a description of the principal risks and uncertainties for the remaining six months of the financial year.